Bisher 1368 mal gespeichert

 The Flow and Festival Community

 I am actively involved in the flow arts and festival community.
 I spin hula hoop, poi and fans, and also dance with fire.
 I host a Free Hula Hoop Camp here at the Homestead each fall, (Second week in September) as well as other smaller parties and events.
-(These things are on pause due to covid.)
+(These things are mostly on pause due to covid.)

 The peace and quiet up here is remarkable.
 It’s a great place to escape the grid, live symbiotically with nature, and with amenities like compost toilets and outdoor showers, you get to really immerse yourself in minimal living.